 Amanda, along with Michael Chugg, spent many years managing Australian rock & roll icon Billy Thorpe at ‘arms length’.
 The final chapter in Billy’s life sadly came in February 2007,leaving incomplete an album project Amanda had been consulting on – ‘Tangier’.
 Michael and Amanda completed production on this epic work, enlisting Mick Fleetwood amongst others as special guests on the recording , it was released by Sony Music in October 2010 .
 Billy became posthumous Winner of ARIA’s Best Contemporary Album Award in 2011, earning the same for Amanda as Executive Producer .'Tangier' remains in development as a live stage production under the guidelines Billy Thorpe set out before his untimely death in 2007.

 In July 2007 Al Gore created the worldwide one-day music phenomenon that was 'Live Earth'.
 Seven territories participated in creating a day-long environmental showcase through music .
-In Australia Amanda was one of the three participating local producing partners to undertake this task.
+In Australia Amanda was one of the four participating local producing partners to undertake this task.

 Never one to turn down a sizeable production challenge, in 2009 following Australia's horrendous bushfires , Amanda again rose to the fore in partnership with Chugg Entertainment and Frontier Touring to create 'Sound Relief'.
 This one day music festival was performed simultaneously in Sydney and Melbourne with live crosses between the two shows , all captured for the live audience and the Foxtel cable TV viewers .
 The DVD became the highest selling live DVD in Australian history and earnt Amanda her second ARIA Award for Live Production.